Is there such thing as an ideal sibling age gap?

 Yesterday I was watching my four-year-old playing so wonderfully with her 19-month-old sisters; they were interacting so well and enjoying each other’s company immensely (it isn’t always like that by the way).
 I thought how great it was that there was just a two-and-a-half year age gap between them.

-It got me thinking about the ‘ideal’ age gap, how subjective this concept is and how it would make an interesting blog post.
-Then, very coincidentally, today, Internet rumours surfaced about the Duchess of Cambridge planning back-to-back babies (there’s 11 months between her and sister Pippa).
-I’m not sure how the international press has discovered these intimate details, but there you go, it’s out there.
+It got me thinking about the ‘ideal’ age gap, how subjective this concept is and how it’d make an interesting blog post.
+Then, coincidentally, Internet rumours surfaced about the Duchess of Cambridge planning back-to-back babies (there’s 11 months between her and sister Pippa).

-It is a very personal choice and there are all sorts of motivations for making the decision.
+It’s a very personal choice and there are many motivations for making the decision.
 Then of course, things don’t always go to plan.

 I wanted to have a substantial amount of time devoted to my first child, but didn’t want to have a big age gap.
-This was mainly because I had a self-imposed cut-off age for when I wanted to have children by and because I wanted Sofia to have a sibling (ok it turned out to be siblings) that she would want to play with.
-If I had, had Sofia in my mid-20s, I may have gone for a slightly bigger gap.
+This was mainly because I had a self-imposed cut-off age for when I wanted to have children by and I wanted Sofia to have a sibling (or two as it turned out) that she would want to play with.
+If I’d, had Sofia in my mid-20s, I may have gone for a slightly bigger gap.
 She actually arrived eight days before my 30th, so ideally I was thinking of around a three-year age gap so I would almost certainly (if things happened as I wanted them to) have finished with the pregnancy thing well before I hit 35.
 As I say, a very personal choice.

-I’d heard a lot about second-time infertility so did have that in the back of my mind.
-As it turned out, I got pregnant immediately; so there it was a two year, nine month age gap.
-I think it would have been absolutely perfect for me had it not been for the curve ball that was twins.
-With the pram we had bought I couldn’t attach a buggy board so I often had a very weary toddler who, if we weren’t in the car, had no choice but to walk.
-It was quite hard at the start meeting the needs of a very active toddler who wanted to be constantly entertained with the care of newborns.
+I’d heard a lot about second-time infertility so had that in the back of my mind.
+As it turned out, I got pregnant immediately; meaning there’s a two year, nine month age gap.
+It would have been absolutely perfect for me had it not been for the curve ball of twins.
+With the pram we’d bought I couldn’t attach a buggy board so I often had a very weary toddler who, if we weren’t in the car, had no choice but to walk.
+It was quite hard at the start meeting the needs of a very active toddler wanting constant entertainment with the care of newborns.

 I can definitely see the merits of back-to-back babies if you’ve decided you want two children and want to get the baby stuff done and dusted in a very short period.
 It also means there is a readymade playmate for baby number two.
 It does sound like very hard work and having a newborn whilst being pregnant would be tough and that’s before the challenges of having a one-year-old and a newborn.
 It’s also quite a strain on your body as it takes about nine months to a year for it to completely get back to ‘normal’ after giving birth.